 - Third Sunday of the “What Is Prayer?” theme and episode.
 Look at the story in Genesis 18:3-5, sing “Kumbayah (Come By Here),” and discuss how we invite God to come and talk about the world with us.
 How did Abraham prepare a meal for his guests?
 How would you set a table where God is one of the dinner guests?
 Practice setting a table, and get creative in table displays, decorative plates, etc. Let everyone say their own prayer at the table.

-- Fourth Sunday, it’s time for the second Kids and Faith DVD episode, “Why Do We Pray?”
+- Fourth Sunday, it’s time for the second Kids and Prayer DVD episode, “Why Do We Pray?”
 Once again, ask the youngest to explain to the oldest youth why we pray after watching the episode, and then have the oldest retell the episode’s Bible story to the youngest, along with their understanding of how the story relates to prayer.
 Take turns acting out various emotions — happy, sad, grumpy, lonely, excited — and talk about why we might pray to God when we’re in these different moods.
 Teach a prayer to be memorized or use Writing to God: Kids’ Edition to prompt the group with their own prayers.

 - Continue with “Why Do We Pray?”
 Bring newspapers and magazines and ask kids to cut out something they want to pray about — a person or place or event that they want to make sure God is paying attention to.
 Make a display of the group’s prayer concerns and put it in the church somewhere with the encouragement that others add their own prayers to the display.
 Don’t be afraid of the hard questions in conversation with kids: What difference does it make that we pray for something that we can’t fix?
 What if God doesn’t fix it either?
 Be willing to not settle for easy answers.